kluete/lxUtils/README.md

 ## Example

 The file ./examples/main.cpp implements a wxWidgets-based user interface to generate logs from different threads, display them in color, and dynamically toggle filtering.
 A secondary file log target is created upstream.
 Binaries build for Clang/libc++ and g++ 4.9.1 with libstdc++.
-The project was created with the CodeLite IDE, which generates a Makefile.
+The project was created with [CodeLite](http://www.codelite.org), which generates a Makefile.

 ## Compiler Defines